 Enjoy Bengala Dyeing at the Japan Heritage Site "Fukiya Furusato Village" | The Charm of Japan Red

 ・A craftsman will give a brief explanation of the history of Bengala and dyeing methods.

-- You can choose items such as scarves and handkerchiefs and dye them with your own designs.
+- Choose items such as scarves and handkerchiefs and dye them with your own designs.

-After painting, let it dry and you can take home your one-of-a-kind original work of art as a wonderful memento.
+- After coloring, let it dry and you can take home your one-of-a-kind original work as a wonderful memory.

+Enjoy Bengala Dyeing at the Japan Heritage Site "Fukiya Furusato Village" | The Charm of Japan Red